Teenage Olympic sensation Eileen Gu wins gold. And crashes the Chinese internet - KESQ

 Chinese authorities were also unusually quick to congratulate Gu.
 “We are glad to hear that Gu Ailing, a Beijing athlete, won a precious gold medal for the Chinese sports delegation and honored for the country with her perfect performance in the final of the women’s freestyle ski platform at the Beijing Winter Olympic Games,” said the Beijing Municipal Government and Chinese Communist Party (CCP) Beijing Committee, referring to Gu by her Chinese name.

-Gu was born in San Francisco to an American father and Chinese mother.
-She grew up skiing on the slopes of nearby Lake Tahoe, and had reached her first World Cup podium by the age of 15.
+Gu’s father is American and her mother is Chinese.
+She grew up skiing on the slopes of Lake Tahoe, and had reached her first World Cup podium by the age of 15.

 Though she switched to compete for China, it’s unclear whether she renounced her American citizenship — usually a requirement for Chinese naturalization, since the country does not allow dual citizenship.
 Gu has never publicly commented on the status of her American citizenship, though an article on the official Olympic site referred to her “dual nationality” in January.